lnxjedi/gopherbot/doc/Configuration.md

 LocalPort: 8880
 LogLevel: info
 ```
-Gopherbot command plugins communicate with the gopherbot process via JSON over http on a localhost port.
+Gopherbot external scripts communicate with the gopherbot process via JSON over http on a localhost port.
 The
 port to use is configured with `LocalPort`. `LogLevel` specifies the initial logging level for the robot, one of `error`, `warn`, `info`, `debug`, or `trace`.
 The log level can also be adjusted on the fly by an administrator.
 Note that on Windows, debug and trace logging is only available in immediate mode during plugin development.

-# Plugin Configuration
+# Task Configuration

-Gopherbot plugins are highly configurable with respect to visibility of plugins for various users and channels.
-In addition to providing a level of security, this can be very useful in large environments with many robots running many plugins, if only to keep the 'help' output to a minimum.
-The administrator can also configure **Authorization** and **Elevation** to further restrict sensitive commands.
-Additionally, help text and command routing is configured in yaml, allowing the administrator to e.g. provide synonyms for existing commands.
+Gopherbot tasks (jobs and plugins) are highly configurable with respect to visibility in channels, security, and input arguments and parameters.

-Plugins are configured by reading yaml from **three** locations, with top-level items from each successive read overriding the previous:
+Task are configured by reading yaml from up to **three** locations, with top-level items from each successive read overriding the previous:
-1. The default configuration is obtained from the plugin itself during plugin load, by calling the plugin with `configure` as the first argument; the robot looks for the plugin in the **config directory** first (if present), then the **install directory**, getting the default configuration from the first found only.
+1. For command plugins, the default configuration is obtained from the plugin itself during plugin load, by calling the plugin with `configure` as the first argument; the robot looks for the plugin in the **config directory** first (if present), then the **install directory**, getting the default configuration from the first found only.
-2. Configuration is then loaded from `<install dir>/conf/plugins/<pluginname>.yaml`; this is where you might configure e.g. credentials required for a given plugin.
+2. Configuration is then loaded from `<install dir>/conf/<jobs|plugins>/<taskname>.yaml`; this is where you might configure e.g. credentials required for a given task.
-3. Finally, if a configuration directory is supplied, configuration is loaded from `<config dir>/conf/plugins/<pluginname>.yaml`; this is where you would likely configure a plugin's channels and security-related configuration (allowed users, authorization, etc.)
+3. Finally, if a configuration directory is supplied, configuration is loaded from `<config dir>/conf/<jobs|plugins>/<taskname>.yaml`; this is where you would likely store non-sensitive configuration directive to be stored in a **git** repository.

+## Plugins and Jobs

+Gopherbot supports two types of tasks; `plugins` and `jobs`.

-## Plugin Configuration Directives
+## Task Configuration Directives

 ### Disabled